You-Gao/Blog/_games/2024-08-30-guilty-gear-strive.md

 ### *Player Mechanics*

-- **Moves:** Like any other fighting game of its past, there is a light and heavy version of kick + punch.
+- **Moves:** Attack inputs are punch, kick, slash, heavy slash, and duster.

 - **Specials:** Inputs can be stringed together with movement keys to execute special moves.